5 facts about the Pidekso Wonogiri reservoir inaugurated by President Joko Widodo - ExBulletin

 The construction of the Pidekso reservoir costs up to hundreds of billions of rupees.
 Jokowi explained it during the inauguration ceremony.

-“Today we can inaugurate the dam, which costs 727 billion rupees,” he said.
-President Joko Widodo.
+“Today we can inaugurate the dam, which costs IDR 727 billion,” President Joko Widodo said.

 Sources